-With the advantages of short farming cycle, high farming density, and being favored by the market, in recent years, many aquaculture households in Nam Dinh have adopted mud loach as their main farming species.
+With the advantages of short farming cycle, high farming density, and being favored by the market, in recent years, many aquaculture households in Nam Dinh have adopted mud loach as their main fish.
 The whole province has hundreds of farming households, annually supplying about 300 - 500 tons of commercial fish to the market.
 However, the quality of parent fish is not guaranteed, along with environmental hygiene factors, making this species susceptible to disease during the farming process, and the yield and quality are not high.

 Monitoring experimental ponds and control ponds, in the process of producing fish fry, raising fish fry to fingerlings and raising them for commercial purposes, the research team found that the survival rate of experimental ponds was higher than that of control ponds.
-In fish ponds using probiotics, the egg hatching rate and survival rate of fish fry were higher than those of control ponds.
+In fish ponds using probiotics, the hatching rate and survival rate of fish fry were higher than those of control ponds.

 In the experiments of raising fish fry to fingerlings in the spring-summer and autumn-winter crops of 2024, the highest and stable survival rate was 50% (twice the survival rate in the control pond).